🌿 Share this page

 Directions

-Add all ingredients except shrimp to a large pot over medium heat cover ingredients with water.
-Reduce heat to low and simmer 1 hour.
+Add all ingredients except shrimp to a large pot over medium heat and cover ingredients with water.
+Reduce heat to low and simmer for 1 hour.
 Add shrimp and continue to simmer another 15 minutes.

 About Liberian Bitter Leaf Plant